 4. Support your answer with evidence (evidence of an example):

 Coming up with a definition was indeed a good thing.
 Now let us move on to the next vital part of the answer.
-Example does matter a lot.
+The example does matter a lot.
 Let us take an example to understand it better.

 Imagine that your definition is ‘being good means being up to the mark while being exceptional means fulfilling every need without being told’.
 Well, now that I am talking about employees, employers, and interviewers the first thing that will come to your mind after hearing (reading) this definition is that it is about an employee.